Tensor network noise characterization for near-term quantum computers: Conclusions

-We have investigated two figures of merit to assess the accuracy of the reconstruction: the Frobenius distance between the true and reconstructed LPDOs, and the difference between the elements of the true and reconstructed superoperators written in the Pauli basis.
-We have observed that a limited and, more importantly, experimentally feasible amount of shots (around $10^6$ for a single characterization experiment), is sufficient to provide an accurate characterization of the noise channel in terms of these figures of merit.
-We have also explored the scaling of the accuracy as a function of the number of shots and the number of qubits and, in both cases, we have observed a favorable linear behavior.
+To assess the accuracy of the reconstruction, we used two figures of merit: the Frobenius distance between the true and reconstructed LPDOs, and the difference between the elements of the true and reconstructed superoperators expressed in the Pauli basis.
+We found that a limited and experimentally feasible number of shots (around $10^6$ per characterization experiment) suffices for accurate noise channel characterization.
+We also explored how accuracy scales with the number of shots and qubits, observing favorable linear behavior in both cases.

-Moreover, we further benchmarked the method with the timely and practically relevant task of quantum error mitigation.
-Specifically, we used the output of the noise characterization procedure as input for the TEM protocol introduced above~\cite{Filippov2023} to mitigate measurement outcomes from a noisy quantum circuit.
-We showed that TEM with characterized noise is able to provide mitigated expectation values with good accuracy (relative error of the order of $10^{-2}$), even on deep circuit instances counting tens of layers.
+\mar{Importantly, we have also tested the efficacy of the method in the presence of SPAM errors, demonstrating its resilience against small errors and how it can be combined with existing detector tomography techniques to mitigate undesired measurement errors and retain good channel reconstruction accuracies.}

-The potential limitations of our approach lie in the impact of SPAM errors on the characterization procedure, even though these could be tamed with the use of a self-consistent pre-calibration phase of the noisy machine~\cite{Cattaneo2023}, as discussed in Sec.~\ref{sec:dataSampling}.
-Such investigations, including tests of tensor-network-based noise learning on real quantum hardware, will be object of future studies.
+Moreover, we benchmarked the method with the timely and relevant task of quantum error mitigation.
+Specifically, we used the output of the noise characterization procedure as input for the TEM protocol to mitigate measurement outcomes from a noisy quantum circuit.
+We showed that TEM with characterized noise is able to provide mitigated expectation values with good accuracy (relative error of the order of $10^{-2}$), even on deep circuit instances with tens of layers.

 Summarizing, our analysis suggests that the tensor network noise characterization protocol may be an valuable tool for error mitigation for near-term quantum computers.
 The accuracy of our method is corroborated by the precision with which we can both reconstruct the noise channel as a tensor network and recover the ideal result of a noisy circuit when we employ this channel in conjunction with TEM.